arkency/posts/posts/2014-10-23-you-can-move-react-root-component-around.md

 </script>

 Here is completely oversimplified version of my problem.
-You can press "Button inside popup" to change state.
+You can press "Button inside popup" (playground below) to change state.
 When you press "Show popup" the Magnificent Popup library however will move the popup content into different DOM element.
 When you try change the state one more time